In this section

 At Children’s Hospital of Wisconsin, our speech and language program provides evaluation and treatment services.
-Whether your child is staying at Children’s or just needs to be seen in our offices, we can help.
+Whether your child is staying at Children’s Hospital of Wisconsin or just needs to be seen in our offices, we can help.

-We offer six specialty programs to help diagnose your child’s hearing or speech problems and come up with a treatment plan that will best address those problems.
+We are involved in several multidisciplinary specialty programs to help diagnose your child’s hearing or speech problems and come up with a treatment plan that will best address those problems.
 Our specialty programs include:

 Our specialists perform a number of tests to assess speech & hearing disorders.
 The tests we’ll recommend for your child will depend on a number of factors, including: